microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 ```

 ### Card Author Formatting
-We will prioritize Host formatting over card author formatting in order to allow our hosts to impose a specified look and feel to forms displayed in their app.
-That said, if we don't allow card authors to specify formatting of labels, those authors who wish to do so will simply opt-out of our label approach and revert to using the existing unassociated TextBlocks and RichTextBlocks.
-This has accessibility and usability impact on our end customers, as they won't have access to the improved experiences made possible when our renderers have semantic knowledge of which text blocks are the labels for a given input.
-On the other hand, based on responses from the survey, most card authors usually do not apply some special styling to TextBlocks used as labels, due to this reason, card author formatting will not be in the scope for v1 of this feature.

-### Custom Rendering
-To provide a little more flexibility and an experience that is as similar as possible across all platforms we will allow host apps to render their own labels using each platform's API.
-This will provide hosts more flexibility on how they will be able to render the labels.

-As the current APIs we provide for custom rendering visual elements are made for Adaptive Cards elements they have a simple way to know what renderer they override by using the `type` defined in the json element, for labels we will propose the "type" name "`Label`" to avoid any confusions with other elements that have been already defined.
+This version of input labels does not allow for card authors to provide their own formatting for labels.
+Survey results show that this is not commonly done, and introducing it would create conflict with the styling provided by the host.
+For further discussion of ways to possibly add card author formatting in the future, see the Appendix.

 ## Backwards Compatibility
-On earlier versions of renderers the label will be completely dropped, leading to a bad user experience.
+On earlier versions of renderers the label will be completely dropped, unfortunately leading to a bad user experience.
 The card may be completely unusable if without the labels the user cannot deduce what information is meant to be provided in the unlabeled inputs.

 Because the label is a property, not a new type, card authors will not be able to use type to trigger fallback to an independent text block and input.
 To support this, the card author would need to use requires as follows: